About....My Story

 I was adopted at two days old.
 My parents divorced when I was four.
 (When my father told my mother he was ¨homosexual,¨ she had to look it up in the dictionary.)

-We moved to Oregon to live with my mother´s parents.
+My mother moved with my two brothers and me to Oregon to live with her parents.
 Six months later, my grandfather died suddenly while mowing the lawn.
 My grandmother (primary caregiver) spiraled into early dementia, and attempted to kill me - twice.
 (She believed I had brought bad luck to the family.)

 My father attempted to kidnap my two brothers and me, resulting in a ban on visitation for five years.